 Engaging Clarity Law to act for you

 Engaging us gives you the best chance at obtaining the lowest disqualification period avoiding a jail sentence if this is not your first offence.
-We are the leading traffic law firm in South East Queensland.
+We are the leading traffic law firm in South East Queensland and have helped hundreds of people charged with disqualified driving.
 We appear every week in the courts with people charged with disqualified driving, it is this experience that allows us to get the best result for clients.
-Other law firms simply don’t have the experience that we do and don’t know the Magistrates like we do.
+Other law firms simply do not have the experience that we do and don’t know the magistrates like we do.
 Just some of the benefits of us acting for you include;

-- we know the Magistrates and what they want to hear to give you the best outcome
+- we know the magistrates and what they want to hear to give you the best outcome for a disqualified driving charge

 - we are there to help you through the process and make everything as stress free as possible, in most cases you will not have to say anything in court